jasperslipman/DaisychainJewellers/README.md

 ## About the Project

-This is a full-stack informational website designed to provide .
-The site features a responsive front-end and a robust back-end to deliver dynamic and engaging user experiences.
+Developed a modern, responsive website for a business to enhance their online presence, SEO performance, and overall user experience.
+Implemented scalable front-end and back-end solutions using React.js, Next.js, and Node.js, and deployed the application on AWS for optimized performance and reliability.

 ---